 A voice says, “Cry!”
 And I said, “What shall I cry?”
 All flesh is grass, and all its beauty is like the flower of the field.
 The grass withers, the flower fades when the breath of the LORD blows on it; surely the people are grass.
 The grass withers, the flower fades, but the word of our God will stand forever.
 (Isaiah 40:6-8)

 LEOW WEN PIN (廖文彬) is a pastor-theologian, currently serving as associate pastor of Bethany Evangelical Free Church, overseeing preaching and instruction.
 He was ordained as a minister of the gospel under the Evangelical Free Church of Singapore.
-He is also the founder and board chairman of KIN, a mission organisation that enables Asian churches to make disciples of people with special needs.
+He is also the founder and board chairman of KIN, a mission organisation that enables churches in Asia to make disciples of people with special needs.

 In the discipline of theology, he completed his PhD in Theology and Religious Studies with the University of Cambridge.
 He also graduated with distinction from the University of Oxford (MSt in New Testament, as an Ertegun scholar), the University of Aberdeen (MTh in Old Testament), and Singapore Bible College (MDiv, Biblical Studies).
 He also holds postgraduate degrees in education from the University of Cambridge and the National Institute of Education (Singapore).
-He frequently teaches in local seminaries in Singapore and has conducted study trips to Israel, Türkiye, and Greece.

 Wen Pin is married to Dr Su Xinyi (a clinician-scientist) and they have three children: Matthew, Nathaniel, and Sophie.